OctopusDeploy/docs/src/pages/docs/security/authentication/username-password.md

 ![Username and Password login screen](/docs/security/authentication/images/username-password-login.png)
 :::

-## Enable username and password authentication via UI {#usernamepassword-enable-in-ui}
+## Enable username and password authentication via UI

 You can enable Username and Password authentication from the Octopus Web Portal by navigating to **Configuration ➜ Settings ➜ Username / Password**.
 From there you can click the **Is Enabled** checkbox to enable or disable the Username and Password provider.